auberonedu/centroid-finder/notes.md

 - Y increases downwards, X increases to the right

-- *EXAMPLE*: row: 3, column: 4 -> x:4, y:3
+- *EXAMPLE*: row: 3, column: 4 -> x: 4, y: 3

 DfsBinaryGroupFinder.java notes
 --------------------------------------------------------------------------------------------------------------------------

-- The purpose of this is to find and return a sorted list of groups of connected 1s in a binary 2d image
+- The purpose of this is to find and return a sorted list of groups of connected 1s in a binary 2D image

 - Uses DFS to explore all the connected 1s only horizontally and vertically, no diagonals